 - A few sentences about your company

 Some companies also provide their budget for the foreign contractor.
 This can help keep candidates to only those willing to work within your budget but could also hurt your negotiations.
-If you don’t mention the rate, you can instead get quotes from the foreign contractors, which can help in your decision making.
+If you don’t mention the rate, you can instead get quotes from the foreign contractors (which we discuss in the next step) to help in your decision-making.

 You can use typical job boards to post your job, or a platform like Upwork, which boasts millions of users, including many foreign contractors.
 You can search profiles and let them apply to your job post.
 Upwork makes it easy to pay them, too, using its platform as the payment processor.